texxasrulez/calendar/README.md

 This is a current snapshot of Kolabs latest from their git site.
 I do nothing special to this plugin.

+There will be no updates from me, I will only update as Kolab does.

+This plugin requires knowledge of Roundcube plugins because this needs a little "finesse" to make work.

 This plugin currently supports a local database as well as a Kolab groupware server as backends for calendar and event storage.
 For both drivers, some initialization of the local database is necessary.
 To do so, execute the